ritesh/MS-Hook-C/README.md

 4. You will now need to set the binary's entitlements appropriately:

-		"ldid -Sentitlements.xml <scanner binary>"
+		ldid -Sentitlements.xml <scanner binary>

-5. Inject your library into the process as you normally would.
+5. Inject your library into the process as you normally would:

-		"DYLD_INSERT_LIBRARIES=/Library/MobileSubstrate/DynamicLibraries/<libName>.dylib ./<binary>"
+		DYLD_INSERT_LIBRARIES=/Library/MobileSubstrate/DynamicLibraries/<libName>.dylib ./<binary>